Chart Color Schemes

 Thornlands's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Thornlands' health data shows positive results overall.
+Thornlands' health data shows positive outcomes overall.

 Frequently Asked Questions - Health